ryantd42/NY-Legislative-Git/2023/A2583A-2023/bill.md

   January 26, 2023
   ___________

- Introduced  by M. of A. HEVESI, GONZALEZ-ROJAS -- read once and referred to the Committee on Social Services
+ Introduced by M. of A. HEVESI, GONZALEZ-ROJAS, WALKER, BURDICK, SHIMSKY, BURGOS,  STECK,  GUNTHER -- read once and referred to the Committee on Social Services -- recommitted to the Committee on Social Services  in accordance  with  Assembly  Rule 3, sec.
+2 -- reported and referred to the Committee on Ways and Means -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the social services  law,  in  relation  to  authorizing certain shelters to be reimbursed for housing a single individual in a room intended for double occupancy

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: